hlsun84/growth-induced-percolation/README.md

 #1.
 Source Codes:
 The source codes implemented in this project are not strictly along with equations, but with optimization from ER and SF networks.

-Generally speaking, there are five parts here, including directed ER and undirected ER networks, directed SF and undirected SF networks, as well as experimental study from hot streaks.
+Generally speaking, there are six parts here, including directed ER and undirected ER networks, directed SF and undirected SF networks,  experimental study from hot streaks as well as common functions.
-Each part contaisn theoretical study and simulation on extremely large networks.
+Each part contains theoretical study and simulation on extremely large networks.
 (1) directed ER networks: direc_ER_numerical.py, direc_ER_simulation.py.
 (2) undirected ER networks: un_ER_numerical.py, un_ER_simulation.py.
 (3) directed SF networks: direc_SF_numerical.py, direc_SF_simulation.py.